ShaharShc/SearchEngine/README.md

 ## Indexer - Creating structures to retrieve fast tweets data.
 ## Searcher - After recieving a query, searching for in Indexer created.
 ## Ranker - Ranking results from searcher, resulting n top answers.
-During working on making the information retrieval more accurate, we've created 5 different models, which their accuracy we have measured with MAP, Precision & Recall.
+During working on improving the information retrieval, we've created 5 different models, which their accuracy we have measured with MAP, Precision & Recall.